-One of the specific aspects which have not been satisfactorily addressed yet is the issue of coordination between the deployment of the 5G infrastructure for CAM, and more generally the cellular coverage extensions, and a roadmap for ramping up vehicles equipped with 5G-enabled (as well as other technologies) onboard units supporting CAM.
+One of the specific aspects which have not been satisfactorily addressed yet is the issue of coordination between the deployment of the 5G infrastructure for CAM, and more generally the cellular coverage extensions, the roadmaps for deployment of vehicles equipped with 5G-enabled (as well as other technologies) onboard units supporting CAM, and the deployment of digital infrastructures for CAM by road operators.
 This aspect should be the subject of a specific inter-sector dialogue, which must bear initial fruits before large commitments in 5G CAM network infrastructures.